mariejuhl/ST-Window-Kriging/README.md

 ### Installation
 Provided that Git, python/pip, and Jupyter-Notebook are installed:
-1) Make a new Python environment and activate it:

-python -m venv OK-ST
-source OK-ST/bin/activate (Linux/Mac) or OK-ST\Scripts\activate (Windows)

-2) Clone the repository and go into the directory created:
+1) Clone the repository and go into the directory created:

 git clone https://github.com/mariejuhl/ST-Window-Kriging
 cd ST-Window-Kriging

-3) Install requirements:

-pip install -r requirements.txt
+2) Make a new Environment and activate:

+conda env create --file OK_ST.yml conda activate OK-ST

-4) open *ST-Window-Kriging.ipynb* in Jupyter Notebook, VSCode, or other: jupyter-notebook ST-Window-Kriging.ipynb
+3) Open *ST-Window-Kriging.ipynb* in Jupyter Notebook, VSCode, or other:

+jupyter-notebook ST-Window-Kriging.ipynb

-5) Happy Kriging!
+4) Happy Kriging!

 ### Usage